Your browser is unsupported

 Program Details Heading link

 Our education program is designed to reflect the American Council on Graduate Medical Education (ACGME) six core competencies: patient care, medical knowledge, practice-based learning and improvement, interpersonal and communication skills, professionalism, and systems-based practice.
 Resident evaluation is based on the ACGME General Surgery Milestones which incorporate the six core competencies.
+Beyond this, our assessments also consider personal development, scholarly activity, and community outreach.

 Clinical Rotations Heading link